Access control for retail stores protects merchandise like this.

 1. Biometric access control

-Biometric retail access control systems grant users entry after scanning a bodily identifier such as their face, eyes (retina), or fingerprints.
-This is often a highly secure and foolproof security system that is trusted when securing highly sensitive spaces.
+Biometric access control for retail stores grants users entry after scanning a bodily identifier such as their face, eyes (retina), or fingerprints.
+This is often a highly secure and foolproof security system that is trusted when securing sensitive spaces.

-However, for a retail store, a biometric access control system might be too much.
-You want employees to be able to enter your property and restricted areas both easily and quickly.
-Furthermore, you want to be able to control your access control system on the fly, even when you’re not present at the store.
-In addition to those negatives, you also want a system that doesn’t take a long time to register new users.
+However, a biometric access control system is likely overkill for a retail store.
+You want employees to enter your property and restricted areas easily and quickly.
+You also want to control your access control system on the fly, even when you’re not at the store.
+In addition to those negatives, you also want a system that doesn’t take long to register new users.

 2. Smart locks

 Smart locks are a feature-limited yet effective access control method for some retail stores.
-As the name implies, they can lock down a specific area, and they feature a number of entry methods aside from a traditional physical key.
-If you have only one room that you want to lock down, a smart lock might be a viable option.
-However, smart locks are recommended for securing an entire property.
-This is because they lack some of the user verification methods that more feature-heavy access control systems tend to have.
+As the name implies, they can lock down a specific area, and they feature several entry methods aside from a traditional physical key.
+A smart lock might be a viable option if you have only one room you want to lock down.
+However, smart locks are not recommended for securing an entire property.
+This is because they lack some user verification methods that more feature-heavy access control systems tend to have.
+Rather, smart locks are best suited for small businesses, single-family homes, and apartment units.

 3. Cloud-based access control